0xJuancito/the-ethernaut-solutions/README.md

 The problem is that the contract doesn't have any function to receive ether, nor does it have any fallback.

-But it can be forced to receive ether by calling `autodestruct` on another contract, and the remaining balance will go to the specified address.
+But it can be forced to receive ether by calling `selfdestruct` on another contract, and the remaining balance will go to the specified address.

 [Script](./scripts/07-Force.ts) | [Test](./test/07-Force.spec.ts)